-Office: 218 Phone: 453-5634 E-Mail: cheryla@siu.edu Office Hours: Suspended for fall 2020 but available by appointment
+Office: 218 Phone: 453-5634 E-Mail: cheryla@siu.edu Office Hours: Tuesday/Thursday 1:30-2:30 p.m. and whenever office door is open.

 Welcome!
 This is a survey course of the diverse topic of law as it relates to employment.
 We will be covering the employment relationship from hiring to firing.
 The required text is: